hashicorp/terraform/website/docs/backends/types/mysql.html.md

 The following configuration options or environment variables are supported:

- * `conn_str` - (Required) Postgres connection string; a `postgres://` URL
+ * `conn_str` - (Required) Mysql connection string; a `user:pass@mysqldb.example.com/` URL
- * `schema_name` - Name of the automatically-managed Postgres schema, default `terraform_remote_state`.
+ * `schema_name` - Name of the automatically-managed Mysql schema, default `terraform_remote_state`.
- * `skip_schema_creation` - If set to `true`, the Postgres schema must already exist.
+ * `skip_schema_creation` - If set to `true`, the Mysql schema must already exist.
 Terraform won't try to create the schema.
-Useful when the Postgres user does not have "create schema" permission on the database.
+Useful when the Mysql user does not have "create schema" permission on the database.

 ## Technical Design

-Postgres version 9.5 or newer is required to support advisory locks and the "ON CONFLICT" upsert syntax.
+Mysql version 5.7 or newer is required to support advisory locks.

-This backend creates one table **states** in the automatically-managed Postgres schema configured by the `schema_name` variable.
+This backend creates one table **states** in the automatically-managed Mysql schema configured by the `schema_name` variable.

 The table is keyed by the [workspace](/docs/state/workspaces.html) name.
 If workspaces are not in use, the name `default` is used.

-Locking is supported using [Postgres advisory locks](https://www.postgresql.org/docs/9.5/explicit-locking.html#ADVISORY-LOCKS). [`force-unlock`](https://www.terraform.io/docs/commands/force-unlock.html) is not supported, because these database-native locks will automatically unlock when the session is aborted or the connection fails.
-To see outstanding locks in a Postgres server, use the [`pg_locks` system view](https://www.postgresql.org/docs/9.5/view-pg-locks.html).
+Locking is supported using [Mysql Locking Functions](https://dev.mysql.com/doc/refman/8.0/en/locking-functions.html).
+To see outstanding locks in a Mysql server, see [Metadata Locking](https://dev.mysql.com/doc/refman/8.0/en/metadata-locking.html).

 The **states** table contains: